ReetaThakur/EditProject/IntentFilters/readme.md

 This app is just a demo application and there is no operation performed inside the app.

-The app manifest file has an Activity `OpenFiltersActivity` and it looks like below
+The app manifest file has an Activity `CustomIntentActivity` and it looks like below

 ```
 <activity android:name=".CustomIntentActivity">